-Tomatoes are ready to be harvested once they have changed from green to red, yellow or pink.
-Store freshly picked tomatoes at room temperature and out of direct sunlight.
+Tomatoes are ready to be harvested once they have changed from green to red, yellow, orange or purple, depending on the variety.
+Store freshly picked tomatoes at room temperature out of direct sunlight.
 To preserve flavor and texture, avoid refrigerating fresh tomatoes.
 Do not consume any other part of the plant.